The following deductions are available on Massachusetts state tax returns.

 Alimony Paid

-You may deduct the total amount (reported on Line 3 of Schedule Y) that you paid to your former spouse during 2020 for alimony paid or for separate maintenance under court decree, or for excess alimony amounts that were recaptured.
+You may deduct the total amount (reported on Line 3 of Schedule Y) that you paid to your former spouse for alimony paid or for separate maintenance under court decree, or for excess alimony amounts that were recaptured, as reported on the federal 1040 form, Schedule 1.

 NOTE: Alimony payments that are specified as child support may not be deducted.